dingkwang/dingkwang/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/dingkwang)

 Welcome to my little corner of the internet!
+I am a Ph.D. holder in machine learning with expertise in autonomous driving and generative AI.

 I am working as a Perception Validation Engineer at [Aeva](aeva.ai).
 Alongside this, I am also a member of the San Francisco Bay Area [ZGZG machine learning study group](https://www.youtube.com/watch?v=sx4zDrBFx8g) study group.

 I also contribute as a Developer at the [CatchOnLabs](https://github.com/nftblackmagic) where I focus on **Image Generative AI**, **Virtual TryOn**, and **multi-modal conversational agents**.